betloreilly/opensearch/opensearch_workshop_final.md

 ## 1) OpenSearch Overview

 OpenSearch is a community‑driven, open‑source search and analytics engine built on Lucene.
-It’s well‑suited for product search, log analytics, and real‑time dashboards.
+It's well‑suited for product search, log analytics, and real‑time dashboards.

 ### What people use it for
 - **Website/App Search**: Product search, autocomplete, faceted filters